-DMT Risks and Dependence
+DMT Risks and Misuse

 N, N-dimethyltryptamine (DMT) is a molecule that is found naturally in many different plants and animals—including humans, although in minimal amounts.1 When this molecule is extracted from certain plants or produced synthetically in a lab, users can take it for an intense hallucinogenic effect.2